How many miles can a Tesla last? — explained

 How many miles can a Tesla go on a full charge?

 Firstly, a car’s mile range depends on the model, battery size, driving habits, and road conditions.
 These factors will determine how many miles an electric vehicle can go on a full charge.
 As a result, different Tesla models have different mile ranges.
+There’s also another associated question here – how does a Tesla go?
+With increased speed, you shorten the mileage of a battery on a single charge.

 The bigger the battery, the higher the mile range and cost of the car.
 For example, the Tesla Model 3 has a much smaller battery than other Teslas, and it can last for 267 miles on a single full charge.
 Using the Model 3, we can say that Teslas can last for at least 267 miles on a full charge.